KleinGeard/PDF-Text-Extractor/README.md

 Almost all of the pdf to txt converters already out there limit you to one pdf at a time, meaning if you had several hundred that you wanted to convert it would take hours to do it all manually.

-With PDF-Text-Extractor you could do it in seconds.
+With PDF-Text-Extractor you can convert entire directories containing as many pdf files as you want.

 #### No limits to file size

 Most pdf to txt converters have a very small limit on the size of the files you can convert and often require you to sign up to an expensive monthly subscription in order to exceed that.

-PDF-TextExtractor has no limit to the size of the files you can convert, and it's free/open source.
+PDF-TextExtractor has no limit to the size of the files you can convert, and it's free.

 #### Respectable to the original formatting

-PDF-Text-Extractor retains the spaces/line-breaks/carriage-returns that appear in the pdf document.
+PDF-Text-Extractor retains the spaces, line-breaks and carriage-returns that appear in the pdf document.

 Surprisingly most of the pdf to text converters already out there don't even do this.